AlbertoGonzalezDelgado/assignments_answers/creating_objects/README.md

 ## How to install Creating Objects?

-Crating objects requires the following dependency that should be installed previously
+Crating objects requires the following dependency that should be installed previously:

 * [statistics2](https://github.com/abscondment/statistics2)